bryanapperson/blog/content/blog/a-study-of-the-great-books.md

 date = "2020-02-17 21:21:18"
 publishdate = "2019-08-01 19:40:00"
-title = "A Study of the Great Books" description = "About studying the great books, and why I am doing it." tags = ["literature", "great books"] series = [
+title = "A Study of the Great Books" description = "A footnote in the chronicle of my quest for greater understanding through reading." tags = ["literature", "great books", "philosophy", "duty"] series = [
 "Great Books"
 ]